2010 Brazilian general election: Campaign

 The official campaign began on July 6, 2010.
-The Superior Electoral Court has accepted the candidacies of all nine applicant candidates.
+The Superior Electoral Court accepted the candidacies of all nine applicant candidates.
 According to the Superior Electoral Court's guidelines, once the official campaign began the candidates are allowed to participate on marches, motorcades, and use sound trucks to ask for votes and distributing leaflets.
-But they are forbidden to distribute shirts, hats, and gifts such as keyrings and pens.
+They are forbidden to distribute shirts, hats, and gifts such as keyrings and pens.
 Rallies are allowed, but music concerts are prohibited.
 The candidates are not allowed to advertise on streetlights, bridges, clubs and other places of common use.
 Billboard ads are also prohibited, as well as attendance in inauguration of public premises.

 Issues

 Both candidates offered little threat to the economic stability of the country, but they differed significantly on issues such as fiscal discipline, foreign policy and state intervention.
 They were both likely to maintain a primary budget surplus to make public debt payments and reduce the ratio of debt to GDP.
 Some analysts believe Serra would have contained expenditure more effectively.
 Rousseff, in the other hand, favors a bigger role for state enterprises in the economy, which could reduce participation by private firms in sectors such as banking, oil and gas.
 Serra, who authorized the sale of Nossa Caixa bank in 2008, is seen as more open to privatization, as well as cuts in the public sector payroll.
 While past elections brought economic instability, in 2010 neither candidate was expected to stray far from current economic policies.

 Rousseff was expected to continue Lula's foreign policy, boosting ties with developing nations, pushing for reform of multilateral bodies and lobbying for a permanent seat on the U.N.
 Security Council.
 Serra would likely have cooled ties with Lula's left-wing allies in Latin America, which could affect energy investments in both Bolivia and Venezuela.
 He could also take a harder line in trade disputes with Argentina and Mercosur.
 According to Mark Weisbrot, in an op-ed published by The Guardian Unlimited on January 29, 2010, if the centre-right candidate wins the race, it "would really be a huge win for the [U.S.] State Department."
 He argues that "while U.S. officials under both Bush and Obama have maintained a friendly posture toward Brazil, it is obvious that they deeply resent the changes in Brazilian foreign policy [...] and its independent stances with regard to the Middle East, Iran and elsewhere."